I’d say that 90% of the giveaways I see on Instagram aren’t legal. In fact, when I see one that is legal it stands out.

 If you pick a random winner, then you’ll need to read Step 3 in detail so you don’t make the mistake that 99% of Instagram giveaways make.

 If you decide to hand-pick your winner, then you’ll have to create judging criteria that you’ll use to select your winner.
-(For example, creativity, financial need, the ability for the program to help them, etc.)
+(For example, creativity, financial need, the ability of the program to help them, etc.)

 Step 2: Decide if you will be using social media to host or promote your giveaway